HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 This feature allows you to:

-- Turn on compatible rPDUs - Remotely power up individual outlets, ensuring that power is allocated only when and where it is required.
+- Turn on compatible rPDUs - Remotely power up a single or a group of outlets, ensuring that power is allocated only when and where it is required.

-- Turn off compatible rPDUs - Remotely power down individual outlets, allowing you to save energy and reduce operational costs.
+- Turn off compatible rPDUs - Remotely power down a single or a group of outlets, allowing you to save energy and reduce operational costs.

-- Power cycle compatible rPDUs - Remotely perform power cycling on individual outlets, enabling you to reset unresponsive equipment and troubleshoot potential issues without the need for onsite intervention.
+- Power cycle compatible rPDUs - Remotely power cycle a single or a group of outlets, enabling you to reset unresponsive equipment and troubleshoot potential issues without the need for onsite intervention.

 Work Orders maintain a comprehensive audit trail of all control requests made by users, allowing you to review historical actions and ensure accountability for any changes made.